In-depth reviews

 As ever, it’s low CO2 emissions that will push company-car drivers towards the PHEV models, as they qualify for the Benefit-in-Kind tax breaks.
 Both of the four-cylinder 530e models emit just 31-41g/km, while the punchier 545e records 39-43g/km, meaning both PHEV models are in a much lower tax bracket than the 520d diesel.
 If you’re looking for rivals, the Mercedes E-Class is available with petrol and diesel PHEV options - badged the E300e and E300de - both of which offer similar advantages and abilities to the 530e, if not the outright performance of the 545e.

-The best large executive carsTop 10 best large executive cars 2023
+Best large executive carsTop 10 large executive cars – the best to buy in 2024

 While it might not be as sharp as some models in its long history, the latest 5 Series is a more driver-focused machine than the Mercedes, and that fact defines the way it feels.
 Where the Mercedes cossets, the BMW is more involving to drive, although it never feels uncomfortable.